xonixx/xonixx.github.io/fhtagn.md

 The speedup is **33%**!

 ## Tricky issue trying to test fhtagn with fhtagn

+We test fhtagn with fhtagn!
+Yes, [we eat our own dog food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food).

+In fact, since fhtagn is syntactically fully compatible with tush, for the reference we firstly run the [test suite](https://github.com/xonixx/fhtagn/blob/18f7865f8d58a30a263f45d0378c1e6f0b4c38b5/tests/fhtagn.tush) with tush, and then, as an additional check, we run it [with fhtagn](https://github.com/xonixx/fhtagn/blob/18f7865f8d58a30a263f45d0378c1e6f0b4c38b5/Makesurefile#L60-L61).